-The proportionality standard set forth in Fed.
+The scope of permissible discovery ("discoverable ESI," "discoverable documents," or "discoverable information") is set forth in Fed.
 R. Civ.
-P. 26(b)(2)(C) should be applied in each case when formulating a discovery plan.
-To further the application of the proportionality standard in discovery, requests for production of ESI and related responses should be reasonably targeted, clear, and as specific as practicable.
+P. 26(b)(1), and must be applied in every case when formulating a discovery plan.
+To further the application of proportionality in discovery, requests for production and related responses and objections should be targeted, clear, and as specific as practicable, in accordance with Fed.
+R. Civ.
+P. 34.